doggenyberg/pyWeather/README.md

 pyWeather is a web application that provides current weather information for any city globally.
 Built with a modern and sleek design, the app offers a user-friendly interface to search for weather conditions and view detailed weather statistics.
 It fetches real-time weather data from the OpenWeatherMap API and displays it dynamically.

+## Live Preview

+You can preview the app online at: [pyWeather](https://pyweather-tgl0.onrender.com/).
+Please note that it may take 30-60 seconds for the page to fully load when accessing the site.

 ## Features

 - **Search for Weather:** Enter any city name to get the current weather information.